 Norwich Terriers are not shy about using their voice to communicate.
 They may bark to express excitement, happiness, or frustration.
 They can be quite vocal during playtime or when they want attention.
 Understanding the context of their barking can help you respond appropriately.

 The barking tendencies of Norwich Terriers can be managed and modified through training.
-Positive reinforcement techniques, such as rewarding quiet behavior and using commands like "quiet" or "enough," can help teach them when to stop barking.
+Positive reinforcement techniques, such as rewarding quiet behaviour and using commands like "quiet" or "enough," can help teach them when to stop barking.
 It's important to avoid punishment-based training methods, as these can lead to fear and anxiety.

 Like many dogs, Norwich Terriers may bark out of boredom or pent-up energy.
 Providing regular exercise and mental stimulation can help keep them content and reduce the likelihood of nuisance barking.

 Consistency in training and expectations is essential.
 If you don't want your Norwich Terrier to bark at certain times or in specific situations, be clear and consistent in your response.
-Reward quiet behavior and avoid inadvertently reinforcing barking by giving in to their demands.
+Reward quiet behaviour and avoid inadvertently reinforcing barking by giving in to their demands.

 While some barking is typical for Norwich Terriers, excessive or constant barking can be a sign of an underlying issue, such as anxiety or discomfort.
 If your Norwich Terrier's barking becomes problematic or changes suddenly, it's a good idea to consult with a veterinarian or a professional dog trainer to address any potential issues.

-In summary, Norwich Terriers are naturally vocal and alert dogs, but their barking tendencies can be managed through training, socialization, and providing appropriate outlets for their energy.
+In summary, Norwich Terriers are naturally vocal and alert dogs, but their barking tendencies can be managed through training, socialisation, and providing appropriate outlets for their energy.
 Understanding the reasons behind their barking and responding with patience and consistency can help you have a happy and well-behaved Norwich Terrier that barks when it matters and is quiet when it's appropriate.